rahulyhg/nasa-astrology-picture-of-the-day/readme.txt

 = How exactly does it work? =

-Upon activation of the plugin, it will grab that day's APOD(Astrology Picture of the Day), and publish it.
+Upon activation of the plugin, it will grab that day's APOD(Astronomy Picture of the Day), and publish it.
 This will also create a scheduled task to fetch the new APOD every 24 hours.

 = Is this fully automated? =

-Yes, this plugin is fully automated, once you set it up it will grab the Astrology Picture of the Day, once a day and create a post with it.
+Yes, this plugin is fully automated, once you set it up it will grab the Astronomy Picture of the Day, once a day and create a post with it.

 = Where do I get an API Key? =